IvanGirderboot/frenchtoastino/README.md

 # frenchtoastino
 Arduino French Toast Alert

+Display the Current French Toast Alert Level with colorful LEDs!
+It also beeps whenever the alert status changes.

-Uses a python server to connect to the arduino via the embedded serial connection, and provide it with status updates.
+Built using a Arduino Micro, it uses a python script to get the XML information from Universal Hub and sends it to the arduino via the embedded serial connection.